BarbaraAngelesOrtiz/EY-AI-and-Data-Challenge/README.md

 In this guide, you will build a simple ML development workflow from feature engineering to model training and inference using Snowflake ML in Snowflake Notebooks on Container Runtime.

+---

 ## Copyright
+- Original contents © 2026 EY.
-The Contents of this Repo are Copyright 2026 EY, except the contents of the /scripts/ folder, which are Copyright 2026 Snowflake Inc. under Apache 2 License.
+- Contents in `/scripts/` © 2026 Snowflake Inc. under Apache 2 License.
+- Additions and modifications in this fork © 2026 Barbara Ángeles Ortiz.